Londa-LG/Online-Store/README.md

  ## User Stories
  * A customer user can:
   1. Navigate the website
-  2. Sellect items
+  2. Select items

  * An employee user can:
   1. Access the admin page
-  2. Change prices,Upload different photo's,
+  2. Change prices, Upload different photo's.

   ## Future Features
  1. Product Review section (I'd like to make leaving a product review an option)